jkjkjiin/Space-proxy/README.md

 ## og night network Contributors

-Thank you to the following people for contributing to og Space.
+Thank you / credits to the following people for contributing to og Space.

 <a href="https://gitlab.com/nightnetwork/Space"> <img src="https://contrib.rocks/image?repo=datkat21/space-fix"/> </a>